geobeyond/geoserverx/docs/pages/async/example.md

 # Create class Instance with default paramaters
 client = AsyncGeoServerX()
 ```
-We'll assume connection to local geoserver with default credentials
+We'll assume connection to local GeoServer with default credentials

 ## Get all workspaces